Cure (film): Reception

 On the review aggregator website Rotten Tomatoes, Cure has a 94% approval rating based on 63 reviews, with an average score of 7.5/10.
 The site's critical consensus reads: "Mesmerizing and psychologically intriguing."
+Metacritic, which uses a weighted average, assigned the a score of 70 out of 100, based on 13 critics, indicating "generally favorable" reviews.

 Tom Mes of Midnight Eye described the film as "a horror film in the purest sense of the word".
 Meanwhile, A. O. Scott of The New York Times noted that Kiyoshi Kurosawa "turns the thriller into a vehicle for gloomy social criticism."
 Scott Tobias of The A.V.
 Club said: "Kurosawa, a prolific genre stylist who specializes in low-key thrillers and horror films, undercuts the lurid material by keeping a chilly, almost clinical distance from the events and unfolding the story in elliptical pieces."
 For Screen Slate, Stephanie Monohan wrote: "Arguably overshadowed by other films in the turn-of-the-century J-Horror canon like Ringu (1998) and Audition (1999), Cure lives on as one of the more powerful works of the era."

 Kurosawa, speaking about the success of Cure, stated: "I watched a lot of American horror movies growing up, and I had wanted to make a movie in that genre for some years.
 Then the growth in popularity of genre films made it easier for me to get the project financed and produced.
 So, the circumstance was the key factor to the success of Cure, and it has continued to play an important role in my career ever since."

 Legacy and influence

 In the 2012 Sight & Sound Directors’ Poll, filmmaker Bong Joon-ho listed Cure among his ten greatest films of all time.
 The film is frequently cited in accounts of the late-1990s emergence of “J-horror,” with Kurosawa himself discussing how Cure fits within that cycle in interviews for the documentary The J-Horror Virus (2024).

+When discussing films in The Criterion Collection, filmmaker Ari Aster praised the film, saying, “There’s a good case to be made that Cure by Kiyoshi Kurosawa is the best movie ever made”.